The Spalding Boys Ice Hockey camp will provide the following:

 Prospect and Development Camp

-Designed for rising 4th through 8th graders, the Spalding P&D Camp features 15 hours of on-ice skill development and competitive work and various off-ice activities ranging from shooting, plyometrics, and video review.
+Spalding's prospect and development camp is designed for rising 3rd through 8th graders.
+The camp features 15 hours of on-ice skill development, competitive work, and various off-ice activities ranging from shooting, plyometrics and a video review.
 It also provides an excellent opportunity to meet Spalding coaches, work with current student-athletes, take a tour of the Spalding campus, and learn about the enriching culture of both Spalding High School and its ice hockey program.
-Camp hours are 9am to 4pm daily .
-Cost to attend is $490.

 Orientation Training Camp

 The Spalding Ice Hockey Summer Camps are directed by Rob Trantin, Head Coach Spalding Ice Hockey, and the supporting staff of assistant and skill coaches.
-Rob Trantin is a graduate of Spalding, Class of 2001, and has coached at Spalding since 2009, becoming the head coach in 2014.
+Rob Trantin graduated from Spalding, Class of 2001, and has coached at Spalding since 2009, becoming the head coach in 2014.

 “Since we began hosting summer camps in 2017, we have done a tremendous job building and evolving the product to its current state,” declares Trantin.
 “It is now a staple of our programming.
 The Prospect and Development Camp allows young players to interact with current coaches and players and also introduces them to the enriching tradition that is Spalding, both on and off the ice.
 In 2019, we launched the Orientation Training Camp, taking the program to a new level by crafting a camp model that emphasizes and reinforces our systems, behaviors, community outreach, and expectations.
-By investing in the experience of our future and current players, we not only create opportunities as an ice hockey program but also improve our effectiveness in developing young men of high quality.
+By investing in the experience of our future and current players, we create opportunities as an ice hockey program and improve our effectiveness in developing high-quality young men.
 And that is our most important goal.”